sergiocollado/potpourri/Notes_on_protocols/Notes_on_5G.md

 ![API 8](https://github.com/sergiocollado/potpourri/blob/master/Notes_on_protocols/Images_mobile_communication/arch_5G_API_8.png)

-Well, in fact, no because the resource did not exist beforehand. ​So, a **POST^ is specified. ​A specific URI is indicated to ​the UDM with the supi or suci. ​A fresh authentication vector is generated, which ​is returned in the 200 OK response with positive response. ​This is not a CRUD operation and it's **not idempotent**. ​Why is it not idempotent? ​Because if the AUSF sends a second request for ​a vector, obviously, ​a different vector is going to be returned.
+Well, in fact, no because the resource did not exist beforehand. ​So, a **POST** is specified. ​A specific URI is indicated to ​the UDM with the supi or suci. ​A fresh authentication vector is generated, which ​is returned in the 200 OK response with positive response. ​This is not a CRUD operation and it's **not idempotent**. ​Why is it not idempotent? ​Because if the AUSF sends a second request for ​a vector, obviously, ​a different vector is going to be returned.

 ​Clearly, there is **no idempotent** in this example. ​More generally **POST commands are not idempotent**.

-![API 9](https://github.com/sergiocollado/potpourri/blob/master/Notes_on_protocols/Images_mobile_communication/arch_5G_API_9.png)

 ​The set of methods, ​the set of URIs that are provided by an NF ​is specified with the open API 3.0 ​methodology, which uses the YAML language. ​YAML is a text-oriented language. ​Without going into details, looking at this example, ​we can see the following elements, ​the title of the service which is nudm-sdm (as we saw earlier); ​a description, nudm subscriber data management service; ​the URI that is specified with ​the name of the API; the version; ​and as always the API roots field that ​is available for the operator. ​The rest of the URI is indicated. ​Then, we list the methods: in this case, GET method.

 ​
+![API 9](https://github.com/sergiocollado/potpourri/blob/master/Notes_on_protocols/Images_mobile_communication/arch_5G_API_9.png)

 The name of the operation is indicated: ​Get SMF cell data, as well as the different ​parameters that can be sent and ​that sometimes are required. ​All possible response are then listed, ​a positive 200 response or 400, ​404, or several cases 505, 503. ​For all NFs and all services, such specifications ​are available on the 3GPP server. ​To conclude, we have seen that resources ​are mainly manipulated via CRUD operations, ​Create with an HTTP, PUT or POST method. ​Read with an HTTP GET method, Update with an HTTP PUT or ​PATCH method, and Delete with HTTP DELETE. ​In all cases, the resource being ​acted on is indicated by the URI, ​which thus plays a fundamental role